418sec/huntr/bounties/npm/pdf-merge/1/README.md

-# :bug: Description
+# Description

-The issue occurs because a `user input` is formatted inside a `command` that will be executed without any checklading to `arbitrary command injection`
+The issue occurs because a `user input` is formatted inside a `command` that will be executed without any checks, leading to `arbitrary command injection`

-# :fire: POC
+# POC

 1. Create the following PoC file: